Japan's broadcasting scene is technologically advanced and lively, with public and commercial media in keen competition.

 Five TV companies, including public NHK, run national terrestrial networks.
 Most of NHK's funding comes from licence fees.
 Many millions of viewers subscribe to satellite and cable pay TV.

 News, drama, variety shows and sport - especially baseball - have big audiences.
 Imported TV shows are not widely shown, but Western influences are apparent in domestic TV fare.

-The print sector is influential and highly trusted.
+Newspapers are influential and highly trusted.
 National dailies sell in their millions, boosted by afternoon and evening editions.
-Some newspapers charge for online access.
+Some charge for online access.

 - NHK - public, operates news/speech-based Radio 1, cultural/educational Radio 2, classical music-based FM Radio, external service Radio Japan